Lisa’s Crunchy Granola

 1 (6-ounce) package dried fruits such as cherries, raisins, pineapple, cranberries or papaya.
 (When I can find it, I use about a package and a half of Sunsweet Fruit Morsels for each batch)

 You can also add Raisins, coconut, flax seed, etc. You can throw just about anything you like in.
 I sometimes will add maple flavoring into the wet mixture, like I did this time.
-You can pretty much adjust it to your taste.
+You can pretty much adjust it to you

 Step 1